Email | Phone: 310-825-6878

 As coordinator for the Young Alumni and Student Engagement team, Alyson Beckman provides event support and manages data, volunteers and program logistics.
 She also works with the Student Alumni Association (SAA), the Alumni Scholars Club and the UCLA Spirit Squad.

-Born in New York City, Beckman’s family moved to the Los Angeles suburb of Agoura Hills when she was four years old.
-She earned a B.A. in sociology from the University of Wisconsin-Madison, where she became a die-hard Badger fan and loved wearing scarves throughout the cold Midwestern winters.
-While at UW-Madison, Beckman was a student in the college of letters and science honors program and studied abroad in London.
-She became a member of Alpha Phi and was an active member of the Wisconsin Alumni Student Board, which is UW’s equivalent student group to SAA.
+Beckman earned a B.A. in sociology from the University of Wisconsin-Madison where she was a student in the college of letters and science honors program.
+She studied abroad in London, became a member of Alpha Phi and was an active member of the Wisconsin Alumni Student Board, which is UW’s equivalent student group to SAA.

 Email | Phone: 310-206-0622